Avaiga/taipy-doc/docs/manuals/core/versioning/experiment_mode.md

 # Clean entities of an existing version

-To run the _experiment_ version with a fresh start, you can run using _experiment_ mode with `--clean-entities` option.
+To run an _experiment_ version with a fresh start, you can run on _experiment_ mode with `--clean-entities` option.
 Taipy deletes the entities of the version provided before running the application again.